khushn/carnd_p3/README.md

 https://review.udacity.com/#!/rubrics/432/view

+Thanks:
+---
+Thanks to my family Iram, Manzood and Minhal, for driving in the two tracks for me.
+[My gaming skills are below par.
+I tried, and it was quite bad :)]

+## Appendix
-## Appendix: Udacity original documentation left here, for future use of this project
+Udacity original documentation below, for future use of this project

 ### Dependencies
 This lab requires: